Tejasn1620/SQL_Project/README.md

 # SQL_Project
-This SQL Project is on a Music Store Data.

-I downloaded this dataset from a Youtube video.
+•	Conducted a comprehensive analysis on a Music Store dataset sourced from a YouTube video using SQL.

-I have answered about 7-8 business questions in this project.
+•	Successfully addressed and provided insightful answers to 7-8 key business questions through data exploration and SQL queries.